LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

 ****

 LDAP is an industry-standard method of publishing directory information within an organization.
-LDAP servers are used for many different tasks.
-They can be used to publish the contact information for employees.
-They can be used to publish publicly accessible information.
+LDAP servers are used for many different tasks, such as publishing the contact information for employees or other publicly accessible information.
 LDAP servers are also used to publish authentication information so all servers within an organization can use the same usernames and passwords.

-An LDAP server provides access to a directory information tree (DIT).
-Each element in the tree is called an entry and has several attributes.
-Any element in the tree can be found using its distinguished name (DN).
+An LDAP server provides access to a "directory information tree" (DIT).
+Each element in the tree is called an "entry" and has several attributes.
+Any element in the tree can be found using its "distinguished name" (DN).
 The distinguished name is like the path to a file in an operating system.
 For example, the DN of the record for John Doe in the directory might be "cn=John Doe, ou=People, o=LassoSoft".

 The DN is made up of three parts separated by commas.
-Each part of the DN is called a relative distinguished name (RDN) and must be unique for all entries at that level.
+Each part of the DN is called a "relative distinguished name" (RDN) and must be unique for all entries at that level.
 The RDN functions much like a primary key and includes one or more name/value pairs which uniquely identify the element from all of its siblings.

 The attributes of each entry make up the data of the entry.
 Every entry will have an "objectClass" which tells what kind of entry it is.
-The remainder of the attributes will be determined by the type of directory that is being searched, but may include first name, last name, email address, phone number, etc. The attributes are often named with one or two character abbreviations like "cn" for combined name, "ln" for last name, "fn" for first name, or "ou" for operational unit.
+The remainder of the attributes will be determined by the type of directory that is being searched, but may include first name, last name, email address, phone number, etc. The attributes are often named with one- or two-character abbreviations like "cn" for combined name, "ln" for last name, "fn" for first name, or "ou" for operational unit.
 Attributes might also have longer names like "email", "telephonenumber", etc.

 LDAP Searches